weekeat-tan/EduMatch/README.md

 ## Project Description
 [EduMatch] is a front-end project as part of HackerTrail's recruitment process.

-*Note: When you first try to login or register an account, the application may prompt you that you are accessing a dangerous site.
-Please simply accept and access the page.*
+***Note**: When you first try to login or register an account (via RESTful API call), the application may prompt you that you are accessing a dangerous site.
+Please accept and access the page.*

 ## Technology Stack
 - Front-end - [Angular]